WenfeiY/Procodon/README.md

  - **09-Music_SCRaMbLE**: <br>&emsp;&emsp;Scripts and data for encoding "*Canon*" in synthetic chromosome and decoding rearranged music from SCRaMbLEd strains
  - **10-Generation_of_music_library**: <br>&emsp;&emsp;Scripts and data for extracting sequences and annotations of synthetic yeast genome and generating music library with all available codecs in budding yeast.
 Sequences & annotations of synthetic chromosomes and codecs are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
  - **11-Computing_melodic_difference**: <br>&emsp;&emsp;Scripts and data for quantifying distances between SCRaMbLEd melodies and the original one.
- - **Dataset-12-Genome_encoding_space**: <br>&emsp;&emsp;Sccript for computing available encoding space from annotations in GFF3 format.
+ - **12-Genome_encoding_space**: <br>&emsp;&emsp;Sccript for computing available encoding space from annotations in GFF3 format.
 The exampled GFF3 file is too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
+ - **13-Decoding_data_from_NGS**: <br>&emsp;&emsp;Sccript for decoding binary data from NGS data.
+The Fastq files are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).

 ## Note
 - The detailed requirements and descriptions of each task are in the `README.md` in relevant directory.